 Online Planning Practice Guidance issued by Government in March 2014 aimed to make clear that “unmet housing need (including for traveller sites) is unlikely to outweigh the harm to the Green Belt and other harm to constitute the “very special circumstances” justifying inappropriate development on a site within the Green Belt”.
 This was followed up with further changes to planning guidance issued in October 2014.

-The previous Government consulted on the case for changing planning policy and practice guidance to strengthen green belt protection in regard to traveller sites.
-This was taken on by the current Government when it revised its Planning Policy for Traveller Sites in August 2015.
+The previous Government consulted on the case for changing planning policy and practice guidance to strengthen Green Belt protection in regard to traveller sites.
+The current Government when it revised its Planning Policy for Traveller Sites in August 2015.

-A December 2015 Government consultation proposes to amend green belt policy to allow starter homes to be built in the Green Belt when a site has been identified in a neighbourhood plan and to allow for starter homes to be built on some brownfield sites in the Green Belt.
+A December 2015 Government consultation proposed to amend Green Belt policy to allow starter homes to be built in the Green Belt when a site has been identified in a neighbourhood plan and to allow for starter homes to be built on some brownfield sites in the Green Belt.